Apply Now for 2026

 Biography

-In 2014, Hernandez was awarded the highly acclaimed Jane Adams Award at the USC Suzanne Dworak-Peck, School of Social Work that goes to the instructor of the year as voted by the students.
-In 2014, he was recognized and awarded by the Asian Pacific American Student Assembly & Academic Culture Assembly as the most influential Professor of Color.
+In 2023 and 2014, Hernandez was awarded the highly acclaimed Jane Adams Award at the USC Suzanne Dworak-Peck School of Social Work that is bestowed upon the instructor of the year as voted by the graduating students.
+In 2014, he was recognized and awarded by the Asian Pacific American Student Assembly & Academic Culture Assembly as the Most Influential Professor of Color.

 Education